MohamedAbdullah-exe/Cybersecurity-Journey-/notes/linux.md

 ```
 username:$hash:lastchange:min:max:warn:inactive:expire
 ```
-As a pentester — if you can read `/etc/shadow`, you can crack the hashes offline using tools like `hashcat` or `john`.
+ if you can read `/etc/shadow`, you can crack the hashes offline using tools like `hashcat` or `john`.

 ```bash
 cat /etc/shadow          # needs root